 There’s a café in the building and a Panera down the street.
 Grant Park, home of Chicago’s huge free music festivals, is a three-block walk.

 Other U.S. hostels are in lighthouses, dude ranches, ski chalets and old mansions.
 Some have fireplaces, and a few have hot tubs or saunas.
 There's an even greater variety in Europe; in Carcasonne, France, I stayed in a castle.

 Some are better than others.
 At their best, hostels are a lot like B&Bs, except cheaper.
 If their staffs didn't really like people, they wouldn't be working there.

-Madison hostel manager Vidovic loves the mix of people who show up at her door.
+Vidovic loves the mix of people who show up at the Madison hostel.
 She has worked in Ghana and once ran a former backpacker hostel in Malawi, and she says she learned how to treat travelers from the warm hospitality Africans showed her.

-“I like helping people feel grounded and oriented in a new place,’’ she says.
+“I like helping people feel grounded and oriented in a new place,’’ she said.
 “I like making them feel at home.’’

 What to know: All ages are welcome in hostels.
 Some hostels have curfews, but most don't.
 Guests are expected to clean up after themselves.
 Some hostels (in Europe, nearly all) provide breakfast.

 When to go: Hostels are like any other lodgings — they book up in advance for festivals and summer weekends.
 So call ahead; you can use a credit card to reserve and also to pay.